 Which scan to and fro throughout the whole earth."
 (Zechariah 4:6-10).

-Now, more than in the 1960s, 1970s, and 1980s, we need to be a part of the work of God.
-We still need to accept direction from headquarters, but we need to be a part of the work until Jesus returns; as Jesus said, "Blessed is that servant whom his master will find so doing when he comes" (Luke 12:43).
+Yet, more than in the 1960s, 1970s, and 1980s, we need to be a part of the work of God.
+We still need to accept direction from headquarters, and that also means that we need to be a part of the work until Jesus returns.
+As Jesus said:

 Yet, as prophesied many will not believe it.
-Notice the following Bible prophecy:
+Notice the following Bible prophecy from both the Old and New Testaments:

 Be utterly astounded!